Landslip on St Kilda after Storm Floris hits

 A full assessment of the damage will be undertaken by Clare Henderson, St Kilda Archaeologist, when it is safe to access the area later this week.

-Almost all National Trust for Scotland properties were closed yesterday due to Storm Floris.
-Today, teams are clearing up after trees have come down, with some sites without power.
-The charity is reminding visitors to check www.nts.org.uk and property social media before travelling.
+Almost all National Trust for Scotland properties were closed on Monday 4 August due to Storm Floris.
+Teams are now clearing up after trees have come down, leaving some sites without power.

-Donations to support the charity’s work to care for St Kilda can be made at https://www.nts.org.uk/campaigns/caring-for-st-kilda.
+Donations to support our charity’s work to care for St Kilda can be made at our Caring for St Kilda appeal page.

 Stay in touch